sanz112/resume/README.md

 # stbootstrap

-This is CV and resume writing website
+This is my CV / resume site.
+Feel free to access.